 Understanding the full financial commitment of life insurance requires looking beyond monthly premiums to the total cost over decades.

 Many Australians want to maintain some life insurance past retirement to cover funeral expenses, leave an inheritance, or protect a surviving spouse.
-Here's what happens to costs:
+LRO API data shows stepped premiums for $500k cover already reaching $163.83–$239.80/month at age 60.
+Rates continue to accelerate past 65 — the exact figures depend on insurer and annual reassessment, but the direction is consistent.

 The message is clear: life insurance becomes very expensive after 65.
 Most financial advisers recommend having your financial obligations (mortgage, children's education) completed by retirement, allowing you to reduce or cancel coverage and avoid these high costs.